marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/iand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IAND, BIAND, IIAND, JIAND, KIAND, bitwise logical and, logical and, bitwise

 .. _iand:

-.. index:: IAND

-.. index:: BIAND

-.. index:: IIAND

-.. index:: JIAND

-.. index:: KIAND

-.. index:: bitwise logical and

-.. index:: logical and, bitwise

 IAND --- Bitwise logical and
 ****************************